awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/platforms-shared-responsibility.md

 AWS Elastic Beanstalk helps you perform your side of the shared responsibility model by providing a *managed updates* feature\.
 This feature automatically applies patch and minor updates for an Elastic Beanstalk supported platform version\.
 If a managed update fails, Elastic Beanstalk notifies you of the failure to ensure that you are aware of it and can take immediate action\.

-For more information, see [Managed Platform Updates](environment-platform-update-managed.md)\.
+For more information, see [Managed platform updates](environment-platform-update-managed.md)\.

 In addition, Elastic Beanstalk does the following:
 + Publishes its [platform support policy](platforms-support-policy.md) and retirement schedule for the coming 12 months\.